High court will hear social media terrorism lawsuits | Technology

 The Supreme Court said on Monday it will hear two cases seeking to hold social media companies financially responsible for terrorist attacks.

+The cases are seen as an important test of the federal law that generally makes internet companies exempt from liability for the material users post on their networks.

-Relatives of people killed in terrorist attacks in France and Turkey had sued Google, Twitter, and Facebook.
-They accused the companies of helping terrorists spread their message and radicalise new recruits.
+In the cases the court agreed to hear, relatives of people killed in terrorist attacks in France and Turkey had sued Google, Twitter, and Facebook.
+They accused the companies of helping terrorists spread their message and radicalize new recruits.

+One of the cases was thrown out, mostly under Section 230 of the Communications Decency Act, while the other was allowed to proceed.

-The court will hear the cases this term, which began on Monday, with a decision expected before the court recesses for the summer, usually in late June.
-The court did not say when it would hear arguments, but the court has already filled its argument calendar for October and November.
+The court, which began its new term on Monday, is expected to hear arguments in the cases this winter with decisions before the court recesses for the summer, usually in late June.

 The other case the court agreed to hear involves Jordanian citizen Nawras Alassaf.
 He died in the 2017 attack on the Reina nightclub in Istanbul where a gunman affiliated with the Islamic State killed 39 people.